 Before entering the technical part and start explaining how we got our campaign off the ground, here's a bit of context.

 We were working hard on our first book and the feedback was being so good that we decided to put together a pre-order campaign.
 The logical decision was to eat our own dog food and apply the Product Design Process to this exercise.

-It focuses on exceptional User Experience and Interaction design, but also in keeping costs and benefits balanced, avoiding the waste of resources and betting on a rapid market launch.
+It focuses on exceptional UI/UX design, but also in keeping costs and benefits balanced, avoiding the waste of resources and betting on rapid market launch.

 Keeping it short, it's the Google Design Sprint on steroids.

 Strategy is about making choices, trade-offs; it's about deliberately choosing to be different.

 Following the buzz that our Product Design Process was already generating, moving forward with the development of a pre-order website was the next logical step.
 This would enable: